zhivko-kocev/mark-x/README.md

 Contains the interactive CLI script built with Inquirer.js.
 This script collects user input and saves it to a JSON file.

+### mark_js/mu.js

+Contains the template rendering script using Mustache.js.
+This script gets the template from stdin renders it with the data from a JSON file then writes the data to stdout.

 ### mark_xi/

 - **templates/**: Contains template files for various parts of the generated application. - (needs makeup XD!)